Avaiga/taipy-doc/docs/manuals/deployment/prepare-taipy-for-deployment.md

 ## Using the same code in development and production

-Debugging with _Gunicorn_ is not easy as debugging when running with the `python` command.
-To be able to switch from debugging to ready to production, you can respect the following structure:
+Debugging with _Gunicorn_ is not as easy as debugging with the `python` command.
+To be able to switch from debugging to ready to production, you should follow this structure:
 ```python
 import taipy as tp